Ax-Prover: A Deep Reasoning Agentic Framework for Theorem Proving in Mathematics and Quantum Physics: Case Study: Verifying math in classical cryptographic papers

-Take $y \in S$, then $y = 3$ and $y$ is even, so this implies that 3 is even. \item \textbf{Software implementation:} Computing the minimum of an empty set is undefined in standard programming environments and would trigger a runtime error if translated directly into code. \end{enumerate}

 Our formal verification system flagged these issues because it could not establish the truth of the corresponding statements, revealing logical gaps in the proof.
-Nevertheless, the authors’ final result remains correct despite the critical error in their proof.
+Nevertheless, the authors’ final result remains correct despite the error in the proof.